Deadpool: Marvel 2099

-In the potential future of Marvel 2099, Deadpool is Warda Wilson, the daughter of Wade and Shiklah.
-She collaborates with a gang inspired by Hydra Agent Bob and is wanted by the police.
+In the potential future of Marvel 2099, Deadpool is Warda Wilson, the daughter of Deadpool and Shiklah.
+She collaborates with a gang inspired by Bob, Agent of Hydra, and is wanted by the police.
 She has taken an older Wade prisoner and forces him to watch political debates while chained up, angered that he has ruined her life and hopes she can use him to find her mother.
 Wade reveals he and Shiklah had a falling out after the death of Ellie, which led to a battle between the two former lovers in Hell.
-The new Deadpool is also being pursued by a woman who wears a costume that looks like Wade's "Zenpool" identity from Axis.
+The new Deadpool is also being pursued by a woman who wears a costume that looks like Wade's Zenpool identity.
 The mysterious woman rescues Wade and gives him access to her bike to a hologram Preston.
-She then battles Warda and is revealed to be an alive Ellie, who plans to reclaim the Deadpool name.
+She then battles Warda and is revealed to be Ellie, who plans to reclaim the Deadpool name.
 Wade and Preston break into the old hideout of the Uncanny Avengers for Wade to gear up.
 Warda and Ellie continue fighting until Warda reveals she will unleash a demonic monster unless Ellie does not get Wade to confess where Shiklah is.
 After Wade and Preston reunite with Ellie, Wade tells Ellie to search for Shiklah's casket at Doc Samson's grave while he and Preston then go to the Little Italy of 2099 to seek the help of one of the few heroes alive in this time period: Iron Fist.

 The heroes and Danny's Iron Fists confront Warda in Madison Star Garden, where the Iron Fists fend off the giant monster while Wade tries to prevent his daughters from fighting by promising to tell Warda where Shiklah is.
-Despite his plea, Warda murders Ellie with liquid napalm and takes Wade to the sewer to interrogate him, where Wade reveals that Ellie's mutant ability is to regenerate all at once into her teenage body, allowing her to survive Warda's attack.
+Despite his plea, Warda murders Ellie and takes Wade to the sewer to interrogate him, where Wade reveals that Ellie's mutant ability is to regenerate all at once into her teenage body, allowing her to survive Warda's attack.
 After Wade, Preston, and Ellie defeat Warda, Wade tells her that he and Shiklah had an on-and-off-again relationship, but were always on the path for war which eventually resulted in her death, as on Earth, those who refuse to co-exist cease to exist (with Wade bringing up the Skrulls to support his point).
 He implants Preston into Warda's head so she can aid Warda in clearing her conscious and becoming a better person and tells his daughters that they can both be Deadpool.
 He later tells Ellie that he now plans to travel the world and rid the planet of his old enemies and that Shiklah's resting place is in a shrunken glass coffin located on top of his heart.